Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 2. Organize electoral dialogues in local assemblies with the end goal of preventing electoral violence.

-3. Organize SDGs and just transition dialogues and public hearings in local assemblies.
+3. Organize SDG and just-transition dialogues and public hearings in local assemblies.

 4. Depending on the context, consider support to local parliament women peacebuilders.

-5. Consider organizing national parliament and local parliament joint mobile committee sessions with independent oversight bodies (example UNDP parliamentary project in Serbia support to National Assembly’s Committee on Finance and the State Audit Institution with local parliament on reporting and auditing local self-government)
+5. Consider organizing national parliament and local parliament joint mobile committee sessions with independent oversight bodies (for example, the UNDP parliamentary project in Serbia’s support to the National Assembly’s Committee on Finance and the State Audit Institution with local parliament on reporting and auditing local self-government).

 6. Consider developing regulatory impact assessment mechanisms and tools.

 Enabling public dialogue is critical for achieving SDGs and generating an understanding of the need for localization of SDGs.
-Support to women parliamentary network engagement has also showed results in the past, working with peers and transferring knowledge to peers in local assemblies.
-Working at the local level, whether this entails taking parliamentary committees to mobile sessions (as was the case in Georgia, Armenia and Serbia) or working with local/provincial assemblies (UNDP PDR Lao), helps local leaders feel less marginalized and provides a unique opportunity for dialogue.
-Local level events have often seen a higher number of participants sometimes for the sheer fact that many people cannot afford to travel to the capital, yet this has at times been neglected or at least underexplored.
-Such platforms provide potent entry point for ordinary people to take part in sustaining peace efforts (UNDP, 2007).
-In Mexico, for example, we take note of online platforms facilitating live streaming of parliament sessions, thereby bringing it closer to the people, and developing parliamentary initiatives to establish dialogues with experts and CSOs.
-Mexico is also interesting for the local parliament dynamics with opportunities for civic space.
+Support for engagement of women’s parliamentary networks has also showed results in the past, working with peers and transferring knowledge to peers in local assemblies.
+Working at the local level, whether this entails taking parliamentary committees to mobile sessions (as was the case in Armenia, Georgia and Serbia) or working with local/provincial assemblies (UNDP PDR Lao), helps local leaders feel less marginalized and provides a unique opportunity for dialogue.
+Local-level events have often seen a higher number of participants sometimes for the sheer fact that many people cannot afford to travel to the capital, yet this has at times been neglected or at least underexplored.
+Such platforms provide a potent entry point for ordinary people to take part in sustaining peace efforts (UNDP, 2007).
+In Mexico, for example, we take note of online platforms facilitating live streaming of parliament sessions, thereby bringing it closer to the people, and developing parliamentary initiatives to establish dialogues with experts and civil society organizations (CSOs).
+Mexico is also interesting for its local parliament dynamics with opportunities for civic space.

-Women peacebuilders is another field that can benefit from support to continue ensuring their rights are guaranteed and their causes supported.
-Women peacebuilders are actively working at the grassroot level, on the prevention of violence and conflict and the prevention of sexual and gender-based violence against women and girls amongst other areas.
-Their role in prevention efforts including in the area of electoral violence, cannot be neglected as they amplify voices of those that seem to be the most affected by electoral violence.
-Their role is indispensable in local communities affected by violent conflicts and crisis and finally they may advocate with governments for the implementation of laws that promote and protect women, girls, men and boys, and gender-equality allies to support women and girls’ empowerment, leadership, and rights.
+Women peacebuilders are another field that can benefit from support to continue ensuring their rights are guaranteed and their causes supported.
+Women peacebuilders are actively working at the grassroots level, on the prevention of violence and conflict and the prevention of sexual and gender-based violence against women and girls, among other areas.
+Their role in prevention efforts, including in the area of electoral violence, cannot be neglected as they amplify the voices of those that seem to be the most affected by electoral violence.
+Their role is indispensable in local communities affected by violent conflicts and crisis.
+Finally, they may advocate with governments for the implementation of laws that promote and protect women, girls, men and boys, and gender-equality allies to support women and girls’ empowerment, leadership and rights.
 (Global Network of Women Peacebuilders, 2024)

 IMPLEMENTATION CONSIDERATIONS